Namrah-99/DSA-in-JS/data-structures/details/strings/general.md

 - Nested loops iterate through each character in the string.
 - The inner loop counts the occurrences of the current character (str[i]).
 - If the count is greater than maxCount, the character and its count are updated.

+### Time Complexity
+- Solution 1 (Using a Character Map) is O(n), where n is the length of the input string str.
+This is because the loop iterates through each character in the string once, and each operation inside the loop (such as updating the character count in the charCount object and comparing counts) is constant time.

+- Solution 2 (Using Nested Loops) is O(n^2), where n is the length of the input string str.
+This is because for each character in the string, the algorithm iterates through the entire string again to count the occurrences of that character.
+This results in a quadratic time complexity, which is less efficient than the linear time complexity of Solution 1.

 </p>
 </details>